fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 By default, Edge Data Store runs as a service on Microsoft Windows systems.
 The services are started when the installation completes.

+If you installed Edge Data Store using the default file locations, the executable file can be found in the following directory:

+``C:\Program Files\OSIsoft\EdgeDataStore\OSIsoft.Data.Edge.Server.exe``

 You can change certain startup parameters by starting Edge Data Store using command-line options:

 ::